-One of the things I have learned in the hundreds of places we have arrived over the past two years, is to quietly observe without judgement.
+One of the things I have learned in the hundreds of places we have arrived over the past two years is to quietly observe without judgment.
 The reason I try to keep any initial negative opinions to myself is that often my children see value where I don’t and if I speak too soon, they are less likely to share their findings.

 We have stayed in so many places that I can’t even remember anymore.
 I will never forget Jackson because it gave us an experience I didn’t even know we were missing.
 We have talked about the people we met in that short period of time more than many places we have stayed for weeks.
 Why?
 Because it was all about the common room which is something many adults never experience after college.

 Youth hostels are not just for “youths” anymore but beware, you may just find yourself sleep deprived doing hula hoop fitness on the front lawn and feeling younger than ever!